iamnbutler/design-docs/README.md

 ### TODO

-- Split this repository into two – One for content in raw markdown and one for the website.
-- Bring in some contributors to write and review content.
+**Short Term**
 - Rewrite content in a more neutral perspective, with optional, attributable opinion blocks.
 - Finish all the existing sections
+- Overally accessibility pass on the site
+- Improve performance and deal with smaller issues (Lighthouse)
+- Set up CI for code quality, accessibility checks
+- Add tests

+**Long Term**
 - Start a project to track TODOs
+- Create a style guide for tone & writing style
+- Source contributors to write and review content and industry professionals to review content and provide quotes and snippets.
+- Split this repository into two – One for content in raw markdown content and one for the website.
+- Many more to come!

 ### Tech